 Or is it?
-Typographer Mike Parker discovered that in the early 1900s—before Times New Roman or Plantin existed—Boston yacht builder William Starling Burgess drew samples of a new font and sent them to Monotype’s U.S. affiliate.
+In 1994, typographer Mike Parker claimed that in the early 1900s—before Times New Roman or Plantin existed—Boston yacht builder William Starling Burgess drew samples of a new font and sent them to Monotype’s U.S. affiliate.
 Burgess lost interest in the project, but his drawings were never returned.
 Parker theorized that years later, Burgess’s drawings were passed along to Morison, who used them as the basis of Times New Roman.

 These days, writers and other font users can choose from numerous alternatives that share the essential flavor of Times New Roman but avoid its shortcomings, including Plantin, Starling, and Equity (designed by me).
 If you’re a diehard fan of Times New Roman, consider them.